 Auditions are typically held six to eight weeks in advance of a show’s opening night.
 Auditions are held in Thompson Hall unless otherwise noted.

-We invite and encourage all actors interested in performing to attend auditions regardless of race, ethnicity, identity, or ability.
+We invite and encourage all students interested in performing to attend auditions regardless of race, ethnicity, identity, or ability.
 Please contact us if you need accommodations for the auditions.

 If you have questions about auditions, please email email@example.com.

 2017-18 University Theatre AUDITIONS

 Pride & Prejudice AND The Exonerated Audition Orientation

 Pride & Prejudice AND The Exonerated Auditions

 Wednesday and Thursday, August 16-17, 7pm, Thompson Hall